 The guideline notes several conditions that could raise security concerns.
 Under Subparagraph 19(a), an "inability or unwillingness to satisfy debts" is potentially disqualifying.
 Similarly under Subparagraph 19(c), "a history of not meeting financial obligations" may raise security concerns.
-Finally, under Subparagraph 19(d) "deceptive or illegal financial practices such as . . . income tax evasion" may also raise security concerns.
-Applicant admits to tax evasion and has significant past-due debt, which he has failed to demonstrate he has resolved.
+Applicant, although given an opportunity to do so in response to the FORM, has not submitted any evidence that his remaining mortgage debt has been forgiven by the creditor.
 I can find no countervailing Mitigating Condition that is applicable here.
 Financial Considerations are found against Applicant.